ansible/ansible-ai-connect-service/README.md

 To test the API with no authentication, you can empty out REST_FRAMEWORK.DEFAULT_PERMISSION_CLASSES in base.py.

+## Application metrics as a Prometheus-style endpoint

+We enabled the Prometheus endpoint to scrape the configuration and check the service status to build observability into the Wisdom service for monitoring and measuring its availability.

+To provide feedback for operational needs as well as for continuous service improvement.

 ## Test cases

 Work in progress